karstenw/nodebox-pyobjc/README.md

 1. Additional 64-bit app which runs on OSX 10.6 & 10.10 (10.7, 10.8 and 10.9 due to lack of installation not tested)

+The adapted Nodebox library is available here: [Library](https://github.com/karstenw/Library).
+Download as zip and unpack the contents into ~/Library/Application Support/NodeBox.

 ![Image](art/nodeboxlogo_big.png?raw=true)